pepopowitz/getting-unstuck/slides/src/01-intro.md

 our mission is to expand the art market,

 and we're doing that with a platform for collecting and discovering art.

+...

+I wrote my first line of Ruby code 6 months ago.

+I'm brand new to your community!

+I come from JS, and a lot of .NET before that

+Some things I've noticed about the Ruby & Rails community so far:

+---

+## ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️ ❤️

+Notes:

+Y'all looooove heart emojis

+...

+Also, there are 18 different ways to do any one thing in ruby

+and I _think_ what I've identified is that if you don't want to argue with someone about your way being better,

+you can just say

+---

+## **idiomatic**

+Notes:

+And by some article in the treaty of ghent maybe,

+they are required to concede.

 ---